 I keep getting penalties for late payment of VAT and PAYE.
-The problem is the more penalties I get the harder it is to pay!"
+The problem is, the more penalties I get, the harder it is to pay!

 It means that businesses delaying payment of the above regularly, may have a penalty to pay if the payments are not made by 19th of the month.
 The initial penalty is 1% of the tax and will increase in increments to 4%.
-There will be a 1 month period of "grace", ie you will be allowed one late month per tax year.
+There will be a 1 month period of "grace", i.e. you will be allowed one late month per tax year.

 However, for all tax more than 6 months late, a penalty of 5% applies.
 If the debt remains due after a further 6 months, HMRC may charge a further 5% penalty.
 This is similar to the VAT Surcharge regime which starts at 2% after the first default in a 12 month period and rises to 15% of VAT due.
 For annual payments such as Class 1A NIC the penalty can be applied up to 3 times.
 Or 15%.

 What if the company is involved in the Business Payment Support Service, which agrees deals with companies for Time to Pay Deals?

 Reading the HMRC guide, gives a clue to the way to deal with late payment problems compounded by penalties and interest.
 Amazingly, you can pay the penalty over a Time to Pay Deal period!

 Options and alternatives?